Family-owned business enterprises--New Mexico--Las Cruces--History--Sources

 Abstract Papers of the Amador family, entrepreneurs and community leaders of Las Cruces, New Mexico.
 Included in the collection are the personal papers of Martin Amador, Refugio Ruiz de Amador, their children, Emilia Amador de Garcia, Juan Amador, Francisco Amador, Martin A. Amador, Jr., Maria Amador de Daguerre, Clotilde Amador de Terrazas, Julieta Amador de Garcia, and Corina Amador de Campbell, and sons in law, Jesus Garcia and Antonio Terrazas.
 The papers include correspondence, financial, and legal...

-Abstract The family papers include personal, business and legal documents primarily concerning Nestor Armijo’s involvement in mercantile and ranching interests during the mid-1800s in southern New Mexico.
-The bulk of the papers document how the Armijo family used their social and cultural experiences to their advantage, in which they became a well-known family of territorial New Mexico.
-In addition, a vast amount of material pertains to the Armijo house, which is on the National Register of Historic...
+Abstract The Armijo and Gallagher families papers include personal, business and legal documents primarily concerning Nestor Armijo’s involvement in mercantile and ranching interests during the late-1800s in southern New Mexico.
+The bulk of the papers document how the Armijo family established itself as one of the most well-known mercantile families of territorial New Mexico.
+A good deal of material pertains to the Armijo home, which is on the National Register of Historic Places.

 Abstract Personal and business papers of a prominent pioneer Jewish family who first settled in the Mesilla Valley around 1850.
 Records include farm and property management records, insurance records from Louis Freudenthal’s insurance agency, correspondence between family members, personal memorabilia, and social and civic activities files of Carmen Freudenthal.